ovaleanu/kubernetes/docs/k8s_lab.md

 ![](https://github.com/ovaleanujnpr/kubernetes/blob/master/images/k8s-image6.png)

-You will create two isolated namespaces `dev`, `qa` and spwan some pods in each namespace.
+You will create two isolated namespaces `dev`, `qa` and spawn some pods in each namespace.
 The annotation means namspace is isolated.
+The namespaces will have SNAT enabled.
 ```
 annotations: {
       "opencontrail.org/isolation": "true",